If you’re planning on moving to Singapore, or you live here already, one thing you’ll need is a bank account.

 Wise offers the current mid-market exchange rates, so you won’t lose money when you transfer money to Singapore.

 To open a multi-currency account online, create a Wise account and log in.
-Once you’re logged in, click on Balances then Get started.
+Once you’re logged in, click on Balances, then Get started.
 This prompts you to complete your profile and upload your documents.

 Wise requires a photo ID, proof of address, and a picture of you with your photo ID to confirm your identity.
 Then, they typically approve your account within two working days.

-Once you have access to your account you can apply for a debit card that you can use online or in-person anywhere.
+Once you have access to your account, you can apply for a debit card that you can use online or in-person anywhere.

 You can even use it to take out money from any ATM in Singapore for a small fee, so you always have access to your funds.

-Revoult is another great digital bank you can use in Singapore.
+Revolut is another great digital bank you can use in Singapore.
 Opening an account is super simple and can be done within a few minutes.

-Download the app and input your phone number to get a six-digit verification code.
+All you need to do is download the app and input your phone number to get a six-digit verification code.

 Then, input your basic information like address and date of birth.
 To confirm your credibility, Revoult requires you to make a small, initial deposit from an existing bank account.

-To confirm your identity, the app requires a selfie and a picture of your passport.
+Then, to confirm your identity, the app requires a selfie and a picture of your passport.

 You can choose from a standard, premium, or metal account.
 Standard is free, so it may be the best option for you, depending on your needs.